-Adam:02:14… and negative growth superising, yeah, surprises.
+Adam:02:14… and negative growth surprising, yeah, surprises.
 And then the bottom left is, a deflationary bust.
-And there are fundamental reasons why different asset classes should rise and fall, thrive and fail in each of this different macroeconomic environments.
+And there are fundamental reasons why different asset classes should rise and fall, thrive and fail in each of these different macroeconomic environments.
 And so if you think about, you know, what is fundamentally designed to do well during an inflationary growth environment.
 Well emerging market stocks, why?
 Because typically emerging markets are more likely to produce commodities.
 Commodities are also doing well in an inflationary growth environment.
 Real estate both domestic and global does well in that type of environment.

 What’s an inflationary growth environment?
 Well think about through the 2000 to 2000 and mid 2008 period where you had a rise in real estate around the world.
 A big run in emerging markets and commodities.

 Mike:03:09And this is where growth is just outstripping the rise in inflation, right.
 So the growth is sustainable, and it’s causing further demand in commodities, it’s just like a positive feedback loop.

 Adam:03:22Yeah, we don’t always see that during an inflation environment right?

 Mike:03:24That’s correct.
 So on the other side of that coin, if growth starts to fail or you just don’t have growth while at the same time you’re experiencing inflation, might that be wage inflation and what not then, we get in the period, like the 70’s.